jainj13/SnakeGame/README.md

 # SnakeGame
-A classic snake game but made with a twist for a grade 12 computer science class
+A classic snake game but made with a twist, as it will be a compettive version with power ups.
+Created for a grade 12 computer science class.